theju/wush/README.md

 # Wush

-## A simple django app that handles mobile push notifications
+## A simple django app that handles mobile and web push notifications

 ### Install